Category Archives: Kanon

 So, if you got a copy of that somewhere, help a brother out?
 You can have this slightly cleaned up “WHAT ALL MY BASE ARE BELONG TO NAYUKI?!” in exchange.

-[update: yay now you can listen how Mariko Kouda gets slower over time: original game and 2002 version]
+[update: yay now you can listen how Mariko Kouda gets slower over time: all three in a zip]